Events

 - Events allow a decoupled way of communicating changes or notifications within MMFS.

-classes automatically subscribe to all events.- Event IDs can be manually specified or derived via the string hashing syntax
+IEventListenerclasses automatically subscribe to all events.- Event IDs can be manually specified or derived via the string hashing syntax

-. - Default events like
+"SOME_ID"_i. - Default events like

-) if you want full control.- You can manually subscribe specific methods to the EventManager.
+LogData,GPSFix, andBoolEventare provided for common tasks.
+DefaultEventHandlergives out-of-the-box functionality that you can override or remove (.withNoDefaultEventListener()) if you want full control.- You can manually subscribe specific methods to the EventManager.

 By taking advantage of this flexible event system, your application can remain modular and easy to maintain, with different parts of the system responding only to the events they care about.